rust-lang/rust/text/0000-stable-simd.md

 Over the years quite a few iterations have happened for SIMD in Rust.
-This RFC draws from as many of those as it can and attempts to strike a balance between exposing functionality whiel still allowing us to implement everything in a stable fashion for years to come (and without blocking us from updating LLVM, for example).
+This RFC draws from as many of those as it can and attempts to strike a balance between exposing functionality while still allowing us to implement everything in a stable fashion for years to come (and without blocking us from updating LLVM, for example).
 Despite this there's a few alternatives we could do as well.